SBRCNottingham/cluster_query_tool/README.md

 Written for Python version 3.5+

 ## Installation
-To install, create a `virtualenv` and run
+To install, create a `virtualenv` environment and run

     $ python setup.py install